AssHandMan/Eyes-Down/Assets/Mirror/Hosting/Edgegap/README.md

 ### Benefits

-- Installing our plugin this way will ensure you get the freshest updates the moment they come out, see [the update guide](#update-the-plugin-in-unity).
+- Get the freshest updates the moment they come out, see [the update guide](#update-the-plugin-in-unity).

 ### Caveats